The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

     ln -s ../../../test/regression.tcl regression.tcl
 ```

-to add the sample tool.
-This adds a directory OpenRoad/src/tool that
+To add the sample tool.
+This adds a directory `OpenRoad/src/tool` that
 illustrates a tool named "Tool" that uses the file structure described
 and defines a command to run the tool with keyword and flag arguments as
 illustrated below: